 Another excellent source of information is the website of Morton Arboretum.

 There are many soil textbooks available at college book stores or online.
 One excellent book that focuses especially on urban soils and their relationship to trees is:

 Others, several of them quite recently published:

-The International Society of Arboriculture has a number of books related to soils and the protection of tree roots.
+The International Society of Arboriculture has a number of publications related to soils and the protection of tree roots.
 These include:

 Leaflets and Booklets

 The following “class handout” contains a large amount of information condensed into a few number of pages.
 It is well illustrated and contains useful lists such as symptoms of nutrient deficiencies and soil requirements for specific species.
 Individual copies are available at cost from Dr. Schultz:

 This brief fact sheet is available free: